Mouryat3007/aws/README.md

-This are aws notes for individual topics
+These are aws notes for individual topics